 In 2010, the Department hired a full-time, tenure track faculty as Curator of UCFC (Hojun Song) who has a strong collection-based research program in insect systematics, especially in Orthoptera (grasshoppers, katydids and crickets).
 In 2011, the Department hired another full-time, tenure track entomologist (Joshua King) whose research program involves faunal surveys focusing on Florida ants, which coincides with the core mission of the collection.
 In 2012, the Department and the College of Sciences made a long-term commitment to UCFC by creating a permanent full-time collection manager position, which was filled by Sandor Kelly who had been working at UCFC for a number of years.
 In 2014, our beloved founder passed away, but generously left his estate to enlarge the size of our endowment.
 In 2015, Hojun Song left UCF for a new faculty position at Texas A&M University, but remained as an adjunct curator.
-The Department of Biology at UCF recognized the importance of UCFC and quickly decided to replace the vacant position.
-Now, UCFC is waiting for its second Curator.
-All these recent changes collectively provide a momentum to propel UCFC to become one of the major research collections in the U.S.
+The Department of Biology at UCF recognized the importance of UCFC and quickly decided to replace the vacant position, which is now filled by Dr. Barb Sharanowski, an evolutionary biologist who focuses on parasitic Hymenoptera.
+All of these recent changes collectively provide a momentum to propel UCFC to become one of the major research collections in the U.S.